Higher order PCA-like rotation-invariant features for detailed shape descriptors modulo rotation: Introduction

 \section{Introduction}

-In many tasks we work on freely shifting and rotating objects like molecules, optionally also scaling like digits - e.g. in image recognition searching and evaluating shapes in 2D dimensional images or 3D scans, molecules in chemoinformatics, etc. Rotation-invariant features are beneficial for that, e.g. to include shape in $\mathbb{R}^d$ modulo $\textrm{SO}(d)$ rotation in models, inexpensively recognize rotated copies, or evaluate similarity between shapes of objects - without costly search through rotations.
+In many tasks we work on freely shifting and rotating objects like molecules, optionally also scaling like digits - e.g. in image recognition searching and evaluating shapes in 2D dimensional images or 3D scans, molecules in chemoinformatics, etc. Rotation-invariant features are useful for such tasks, e.g. to include shape in $\mathbb{R}^d$ modulo $\textrm{SO}(d)$ rotation in models, inexpensively recognize rotated copies, or evaluate similarity between shapes of objects - without costly search through rotations.

 For example in chemoinformatics there are used $d=3$ dimensional shape descriptors as distances from specific points~\cite{ultrafast}, or based on spherical harmonics~\cite{harm}, or fitting parabola and describing evolution through its cross-section~\cite{shape} - all providing description of shape having low details.